ocaml/ocaml.org/data/books/more-ocaml-algorithms-methods-diversions.md

   In "More OCaml" John Whitington takes a meandering tour of functional programming with OCaml, introducing various language features and describing some classic algorithms.
+recommendation: >
+  This book covers topics like laziness, compression, generating PDFs, and more.
+A basic understanding of OCaml is required.
 authors:
   - John Whitington
 published: 2014-08-26